AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module0/ex2.md

 ---
-title: Getting Started - Install the Chrome extension for the Experience League documentation
+title: Getting Started - Create your Datastream
-description: Getting Started - Install the Chrome extension for the Experience League documentation
+description: Getting Started - Create your Datastream
 kt: 5342
 audience: Data Engineer, Data Architect
 doc-type: tutorial
 activity: develop
 exl-id: 146e9e4e-2726-46e2-a6ca-62c4ce6f8ba1
 ---

 # 0.2 Create your Datastream

 Go to [https://launch.adobe.com/](https://launch.adobe.com/).
 After the previous exercise, you now have two Launch properties: one for web and one for mobile.